davenkin/andy-springboot-sample/ADRs/004_use_cqrs.md

 - Apart from CommandServices, we create standalone QueryServices to implement the query side.
 In QueryService, we use `MongoTemplate` to query database directly, bypassing the domain models, and also we use a separate set of query objects other than domain objects.
-For example, in `EquipmentQueryService.listEquipments()`, we don't use the domain object `Equipment`, instead a query model `QListedEquipment` is created and `MongoTemplate` is used to hit the database directly.
+For example, in `EquipmentQueryService.listEquipments()`, we don't use the domain object `Equipment`, instead a query model `QListedEquipment` is used.

 ```java
     public PagedResponse<QListedEquipment> listEquipments(ListEquipmentsQuery listQuery, Operator operator) {